whilo/datsys/README.md

 Next, point browser to:
 <http://localhost:2358> (or whatever you set $PORT to)
 You should see a page that says "Congrats!
-You've got a catalysis app running :-)".
+You've got a datsys app running :-)".

 After a few seconds or so, once connections have established and data transacted, you should see a todo list render.
 If not, check out your console.